 My primary research interest is the interface between food and health, and understanding ways in which naturally occurring compounds can interact with other components of food, affecting both digestibility of the food and bioactivity of the given compounds.
 My dissertation focused specifically on the role that these interactions may play in food intolerances and allergies.

 I believe that advancement of agricultural and health sciences absolutely requires motivated and dynamic individuals who are enthusiastic about the production and dissemination of knowledge.
-I strive to make use of the diverse set of technical skills and find opportunities to teach and mentor others through formal course instruction, lab assistance and even things as simple as written and oral communication with non-scientists.
+I strive to make use of a diverse set of technical skills and find opportunities to teach and mentor others through formal course instruction, lab assistance and even things as simple as written and oral communication with non-scientists.